Immigration

 Another applicant had a rental contract but had never updated the fiscal address with Finanças.
 The documents showed different addresses.
 That created avoidable confusion and delay.

-The lesson: before booking the appointment, make sure your address is consistent across Finanças, your lease or property documents, and your AIMA records.
+The lesson: before booking the appointment, make sure your address is consistent across Finanças, your lease or property documents and your AIMA records.

 Start your NISS early.
 If you do not already have a Social Security number, do not leave it until the final month.